rubocop-lts/rubocop-ruby2_7/README.md

 ## 💎 Ruby Version Support

 Adding this gem will facilitate the best practice of adding a `~> ` version constrained `rubocop`(-ish) dependency, while minimizing the risk of a rubocop minor / patch upgrade breaking the build.
-See the official [compatibility matrix][rubocop-support-matrix] for `rubocop`.

 ### What's that you say?